gaurav16goel/msteams-docs/msteams-platform/concepts/bots/bots-files.md

 * Using the Teams APIs.
 These only support files in one context:
   * `personal`

+## Send and receive files through bot on Teams mobile app

+> [!NOTE]
+> Functionality to send and receive files through bot is not supported on mobile app as of now.

 ## Using the Microsoft Graph APIs

 You can post messages with card attachments referencing existing SharePoint files using the Microsoft Graph APIs for [OneDrive and SharePoint](/onedrive/developer/rest-api/).
 Using the Graph APIs requires obtaining access to a user's OneDrive folder (for `personal` and `groupchat` files) or the files in a team's channels (for `channel` files) through the standard OAuth 2.0 authorization flow.
 This method works in all Teams scopes.